WataRain/asuka/Programming/01-CCPROG1/02-CLanguage.md

 # The Different Parts of C Code

-Many programmers begin their journey by writing a "Hello World" program.
+Regardless of language, many programmers begin their journey by writing a "Hello World" program.
 In C, that looks like this:

 [hello.c](program\hello.c)
 ```c